jayzhou125/CS-1660-Microservice-Sentiment-Analysis/README.md

 docker push $DOCKER_USER_ID/sentiment-analysis-frontend
 ```

-## Do the same thing for the other two applications
-## And you will have your all container images
+## Do the same thing for the other two applications, And you will have your all container microservices.

 ## Since I already did all these，you can try and pull the images that I created just to see how it works.
 ## To Demo: